ESA Updates Related to COVID-19

 The rotation of Branch officers is unaffected by the canceled and postponed Branch meetings.
 Each Branch has held a business meeting webinar to inform members about Branch business and to transition to the next set of leaders.

-At the national level, the Society will hold its elections this summer as it usually does, and elected leaders’ terms will not change.
+At the national level, the Society is holding its elections this summer as it usually does, and elected leaders' terms will not change.
 The deadline to renew membership in order to vote in the summer elections was July 1.
 Voting opened on July 20 and closes August 19.
 See the candidates ESA's 2020-2021 Elections and instructions for voting.